Category Archives: f) Apologetics, & Interpretations

 Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead.
 To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you, Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
 1st Peter 1:3-5

 We praise God because by his grace and mercy, we are born again (our spirit regenerated from dead to alive) to the sure hope of salvation, affirmed by the resurrection of Jesus.
 We look to the promise of our inheritance – eternal life, heirs to the Kingdom of God.
-A certain inheritance, never to diminish or fade away.
+A secure inheritance, never to diminish or fade away.
 We are protected by the power of God to realize this, as Jesus will lose no one that the Father has given him.
 Our salvation is assured.

 Faith Tested.